 @src/auth.ts @src/db.ts find shared validation logic

-# Run a shell command without leaving the agent
+# Run a shell command and feed output back into the chat

 !git status